 - Bobbi Jean Three Legs (Hunkpapa Lakota)—largely credited for helping start the Standing Rock movement when she was just 24 years old

-The belt is in the collection of the Smithsonian’s National Museum of the American Indian and is currently on display.
+The belt is in the collection of the Smithsonian’s National Museum of the American Indian.